T

 shopping

 While the inner wholesale market has moved, the outer market remains a vibrant hub for fresh seafood, produce, kitchenware, and street food.
-Sample local delicacies and soak in the bustling atmosphere.
+It's a fantastic place to sample local delicacies and experience a bustling market atmosphere.

 ~90 min